Rachel-2000/A042ESC/README.txt

 In this project, our primary focus lies in the exploration of local and global branch prediction schemes, as well as their combination.
 We have implemented three branch predictors—Gshare, a modified Alpha 21264 Tournament predictor, and a local/Gshare tournament predictor—in C.

 #### Results
-Our custom predictor beats the Gshare and modified Alpha tournament predictors in all six traces.
+Our custom predictor (custom:13:13:10) beats the Gshare 13 and Tournament 9:10:10 in all six traces.
+The memory usage of our custom:13:13:10 is (64K + 32) bits.
 To run all three predictors in all six traces, simply run the following commands.

 ```
   chmod +x run.sh